-Figure 3-4. $PM{10}$ concentrations at sites across the Los Angeles area on November 16, 2022.
-Colors correspond to 24-hr $PM{10}$ concentrations in $\mu g/m^3$ .
-Note: only the Landfill site (within the left map domain) recorded 24-hr $PM{10}$ concentrations above the federal standard.
+Figure 3-4.
+PM10 concentrations at sites across the Los Angeles area on October 30, 2023.
+Colors correspond to 24-hr PM10 concentrations in $\mu g/m^3$ .
+Note: no sites besides the Landfill site (labeled as SBS)within the map domain recorded 24-hr PM10 concentrations above the federal standard.
 No active wildfire events were within the map domain on this day.

-Table 3-2 lists all the days during the past 15 years of continuous monitoring on which the federal 24-hr PM10 standard was exceeded at either the Landfill site or the Community site, along with 24-hr average concentrations from those days at the three comparative South Coast AQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).
+Table 3-2 lists all the days during the past 16 years of continuous monitoring on which the federal 24-hr PM10 standard was exceeded at either the Landfill site or the Community site, along with 24-hr average concentrations from those days at the three comparative South Coast AQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).
 The Burbank and Los Angeles sites have continuous (hourly) PM10 monitors, like those at the Landfill and Community sites.
 The Santa Clarita site, however, employs Federal Reference Method (FRM) sampling (integrated 24-hr samples collected on filters) on a one-in-six-day schedule.
 Note that a 75% data completeness threshold was used when calculating the 24-hr average PM10 from the hourly measurements.
 For example, 18 out of 24 data points (per day) need to be valid to calculate the 24-hr average value at a site with hourly measurements.

-Over the past 15 years of continuous monitoring, the federal standard was exceeded on 54 occasions at the Landfill site.
-Of the 54 exceedances at the Landfill site, the Community site registered an exceedance on 3 of those days.
-While the South Coast AQMD sites in Burbank, Santa Clarita, and Los Angeles did not report exceedances on these three days, the 24-hr $PM{10}$ concentrations were relatively high.
-The elevated concentrations at these sites suggest that, when regional concentrations are high, the combination of landfill and regional contributions can push the Community site's $PM{10}$ concentrations over the federal standard.
-Additionally, the

-Community site had three federal exceedances in October 2019, likely due to wildfire activities (see the Twelfth Annual Report).
-However, over 15 years of monitoring, high regional concentrations combined with high landfill concentrations have only occurred on four days (05/21/2008, 10/27/2009, 10/26/2020, and 10/11/2021).
+Over the past 16 years of continuous monitoring, the federal standard was exceeded on 57 occasions at the Landfill site.
+Of the 57 exceedances at the Landfill site, the Community site registered an exceedance on 3 of those days.
+While the South Coast AQMD sites in Burbank, Santa Clarita, and Los Angeles did not report exceedances on these three days, the 24-hr PM10 concentrations were relatively high.
+The elevated concentrations at these sites suggest that, when regional concentrations are high, the combination of landfill and regional contributions can push the Community site's PM10 concentrations over the federal standard.
+Additionally, the Community site had three federal exceedances in October 2019, likely due to wildfire activities (see the Twelfth Annual Report).
+However, over 16 years of monitoring, high regional concentrations combined with high landfill concentrations have only occurred on four days (05/21/2008, 10/27/2009, 10/26/2020, and 10/11/2021).
 More conclusive, however, is the insignificant effect on Community PM10 concentrations that occur when Landfill concentrations exceed federal limits and regional concentrations are relatively low.
 As shown in Table 3-2 and Figure 3-1, this is particularly evident on the 11 federal exceedance days at the Landfill site in Year 10 (2017).

 Table 3-2.
-Summary of 24-hr PM10 concentrations ( $\mu$ g/m) at the Landfill, Community, and Landfill North monitoring sites and the South Coast AQMD Burbank, Santa Clarita, and Los Angeles regional sites when a federal PM10 exceedance (>150 $\mu$ g/m) occurred at either the Landfill or Community site.
+Summary of 24-hr PM10 concentrations ( $\mu$ g/m3) at the Landfill, Community, and Landfill North monitoring sites and the South Coast AQMD Burbank, Santa Clarita, and Los Angeles regional sites when a federal PM10 exceedance (>150 $\mu$ g/m3) occurred at either the Landfill or Community site.